dart-archive/ts2dart/README.md

 ts2dart is a TypeScript to Dart transpiler.
 It's mainly used to translate Angular 2 from TypeScript to Dart for its Dart user base.

+## Usage

+- To install as Command Line Tool execute: `npm i -g ts2dart`
+- One installed you could run it doing: `ts2dart inputFile.ts`

 ## Installation

 - execute `npm i` to install the dependencies,